Create a Vector Search Index with the Server Web Console

 -

-Create a Child Field on the new collection type mapping with the following settings:
+Create a child field mapping on the new collection type mapping:

 -